Events Important to the Greetings & Giftware Industry

+Once you’ve planned your promotion for your B2B clients, it’s time to think about consumers.
 So let’s take a look at the interest consumers have in each of the Spring Seasons…

 Next Valentine’s Day in the UK – Friday 14th February 2020

+Valentine’s Day is an important buying occasion for both greetings cards and gift products, so retailers tend to put a lot of effort into sourcing products and marketing the occasion.
 As you can see from this Google Trends report (below), searches for Valentine’s Day products start in January, steadily increasing in popularity all the way up to the day on 14th February.
 They then drop off dramatically a few days after the event before picking up again the following year.

 This shows us that Valentine’s Day is a popular event for card & gift consumers.
 It also tells us that there is a short, seasonal point of interest which designers, makers and publishers have to be ready for.

 Along with Valentine’s Day, Mother’s Day is one of the most popular Spring season events amongst consumers.

 Next Mother’s Day in the UK – Sunday 22nd March 2020.

 Remember the Date Differs!
 Where you do business in the world will determine when you need to promote your Mother’s Day greeting cards and giftware.
 Here in the UK Mother’s Day falls on the 4th Sunday during Lent, which puts it in March.